 3.3.
 Behavioral results

 Best-fitting multilevel linear modeling included a subject-specific intercept, as well as main effects of condition and phase.
 Predicting correct responses on a single-trial basis with multilevel linear modeling indicated the expected task effect in the reversal (p < 0.001) and in the last stable phase (p < 0.001).
 For both phases, correct responses decreased with respect to the first reference phase.
-Furthermore, there was a main effect of condition (p = 0.020), suggesting that participants' correct responses subtly increased with a 1.13 higher chance (OR = 1.13) for correct responses under stress (see Table 1 and Supplement: Figure S1).
+Furthermore, there was a main effect of condition (p = 0.020), suggesting that participants' correct responses subtly increased with a 1.13 higher chance (odds ratio, OR = 1.13) for correct responses under stress (see Table 1 and Supplement: Figure S1).
 As shown in Figure 3.2, the effects of stress on correct responses were quite heterogenous with high interindividual variability.
 The findings on correct responses were supported by a significant main effect (p = 0.030) of stress when the physiological stress level (AUC) was used as a continuous predictor instead of experimental condition (see Supplementary Figure S2b and Table S-A).
 In this model, task effects were again significant for the reversal phase (p < 0.001) as well as the last stable phase (p < 0.001).
 Regarding win-stay behavior, best-fitting multilevel linear modeling included a subject-specific intercept, as well as a main effect of condition and phase.
 Task effects of the reversal phase (p < 0.001) and the last stable phase (p < 0.001) were significant, but not the experimental condition (p = 0.22).
 Similarly, lose-switch behavior resulted in significant task effects of reversal phase (p < 0.001) and last stable phase (p < 0.001), but not experimental condition (p = 0.73) (see Supplementary Tables S-B and S-C).

 Exploratory behavioral analysis of moderator variables: